Kalisia

-Kalisia was a French progressive metal band founded in 1994.
+Kalisia is a French progressive metal band.

 In 2009 the band released their first full-length album, Cybion, originally planned for 2003, mainly consisting of a one-hour song.
 It features guest appearances by Angela Gossow, Paul Masvidal and Arjen Anthony Lucassen.

 Although never officially disbanded, Kalisia has been inactive since 2012, with no public announcements, performances or releases made since.